 Having an accurate record of all receipts will assure the IRS that you are making legitimate claims.

-Today’s tax and accounting software packages have so many features and are so affordable that it’s a big mistake not to purchase and use them fully.
+Today’s tax and accounting software packages, such as Freshbooks, have so many features and are so affordable that it’s a big mistake not to purchase and use them fully.
 They can help you to save time and money – and maintain computerized records of all transactions.

 If you lack the confidence to use the software, then hire a bookkeeper who is conversant with computers.

 - Failure to use a logical accounting system.
 Use a proper accounting system to keep track of your payments and receipts.
 Issue all your checks in the correct sequence and do the same with sales receipts.
 This will make it easy for you – and the IRS, if necessary, to track all your accounting data.

 Do not maintain your accounts in such a way that the IRS will have doubts about your business.
 The IRS will be much happier if you have maintained your accounts in such a way that your entries can be traced right to the source.

 That will leave no doubt in their mind as to the genuineness of your entries – and your business as a whole.